ERAS-Research/caveat/README.md

 1. static (topologic), and
 2. dynamic (algorithmic).

-We will provide example's on how to do this...
+For basic examples on how to do this, please see [slides presented at FPGA Conference Europe 2025](doc/20250702_fpgaconf2025_caveat-compressed.pdf).

 ### Dependencies
 (see requirements.txt)